Microsoft Teams passes 44 million daily active users, thanks in part to coronavirus

 Teams is the company’s Office 365 chat-based collaboration tool that competes with Slack (12 million DAUs as of October), Facebook’s Workplace (3 million paid users as of October), and Google’s Hangouts Chat (no user number shared).
 It’s also Microsoft’s fastest-growing business app ever.
 But the company has been criticized for how it calculates its DAU figure, so today it shared its methodology.
 “We define daily active usage as the maximum daily users performing an intentional action in a 24-hour period across the desktop client, mobile client, and web client.
 Intentional actions include sending or replying to a chat, joining a meeting, or opening a file in Teams.
 Passive actions like auto boot, minimizing a screen, or closing the app are not included.”

-Microsoft had originally shared the 32 million figure with VentureBeat.
+In an advanced press briefing, Microsoft originally shared the 32 million figure.
 We naturally asked how the COVID-19 pandemic might have impacted the number, given that companies are increasingly asking their employees to work from home and Microsoft Teams experienced an outage as a result of the increased usage.
 “Our customers have certainly turned to Teams during this challenging time, and we’ve seen usage spikes in markets most impacted by COVID-19,” Jared Spataro, Microsoft 365 corporate vice president, told VentureBeat.
 “We measured 32 million DAU on March 11, before we began to see the full impact that COVID-19 is having on usage.”

 Late last night, Spataro sent over an update: “The last seven days, however, have shown the sheer unprecedented nature of the global demand we’re seeing now for solutions that enable remote work and learning across chat, video, and file collaboration, which Teams provides in a single platform.
 As previously shared, as of March 11, 2020 we counted 32 million daily users of Teams, which was mostly in line with our growth trajectory and projections.
 As of March 18, 2020, that number has grown by 12 million to 44 million daily users around the world.”